Background: why we are doing it

 Where Are We At Now

-We now have a total of 68 children receiving tuition; 48 in Year 5 from 12 Croydon-wide schools and 20 in Year 4 from the six New Addington primaries..
+We now have a total of 68 children receiving tuition; 48 in Year 5 from 13 Croydon-wide schools and 20 in Year 4 from the six New Addington primaries..
 This could not have happened without the kind co-operation of Royal Russell and Trinity Schools.

 We were so grateful when Trinity School first offered to host a group of up to 20 Year 5 pupils in 2017, enabling us to bring in three other New Addington primary schools and this increased to 24 children in 2018 meaning all six New Addington primary schools could nominate four of their brightest Year 5 pupils to attend Extension Lessons in Maths, English and Verbal Reasoning for two hours on a Saturday morning at Trinity, free of charge to parents, primary schools and to us.
-They were then so impressed with the way the children learnt, in 2019 they offered to expand the Saturday morning tuition to three classes of around 20 per class.
+They were then so impressed with the way the children learnt, in 2019 they offered to expand the Saturday morning tuition to three classes of around 15-20 per class.
 This means we now have 13 primary schools Croydon-wide recommending a handful of their most academic children.
-The schools now involved are: Applegarth, Castle Hill, Fairchildes, Good Shepherd, Rowdown, Tudor (all New Addington) and Downsview, Gonville, Heavers Farm, Monks Orchard, Selsdon, West Thornton and Whitehorse Manor from the wider Croydon community.
+The schools now involved are: Applegarth, Castle Hill, Fairchildes, Good Shepherd, Rowdown, Tudor (all New Addington) and Downsview, Gonville, Monks Orchard, St Thomas Becket, Selsdon, West Thornton and Whitehorse Manor from the wider Croydon community.
 Trinity cover the cost of the tutors, provide equipment, the rooms and refreshments as well.
 Hence this is a very generous offer from Trinity and one we are honoured to have received.
 The lessons are challenging - as is the homework set - and focused on stretching the pupils' understanding of the subjects.
 But Trinity have also designed the lessons to be fun and entertaining: it is a Saturday morning after all!
 The lessons run for the whole calendar year (therefore into the pupils' Year 6) during Trinity's term time, with the key dates being the September grammar school entrance exams and then those for the independent schools just before and after the turn of the year.

 Using Trinity as an example, we persuaded Royal Russell School to offer lessons to a Year 4 group of pupils, also up to 20, from the New Addington schools.
 To be honest, it didn't take much persuading as Royal Russell management were keen to offer these Maths and English Masterclasses together with an introduction to Verbal Reasoning, recognising that they can contribute greatly towards our aims of social mobility over the long term.
 These Masterclasses take place for an hour after school on a Monday at Royal Russell.
 RR are a perfect partner for this younger group given they have the Junior School there and are therefore very used to teaching able 9-10 year olds.
 Again, there is no cost to parents, primary schools or the Foundation so we are indebted to Royal Russell for their generosity.
 The majority of these children go onto attending the Saturday morning tuition are Trinity giving them two years of being challenged.
-We hope that this will improve the number of children gaining passes and offers at the entrance exams at the end of 2019 and start of 2020 with the necessary scholarships or bursaries.

 All the pupils are keen to learn and the parents are enthusiastic as well: this is a vital part of a child's nomination for the Programme.